Is DMSA Safe for Children?

 Understanding DMSA Treatment for Children with Lead Exposure

-One of the most widely recommended treatments for elevated lead levels is DMSA (Dimercaptosuccinic Acid).
-At Rock Ridge Pharmacy, we specialize in preparing custom pediatric DMSA formulations, collaborating closely with pediatricians to ensure every child receives accurate, safe, and effective care in accordance with CDC lead treatment guidelines.
+At Rock Ridge Pharmacy, we specialize in preparing custom pediatric DMSA formulations, collaborating closely with pediatricians to ensure every child receives accurate, safe, and effective care.
+Our approach follows CDC lead treatment guidelines, helping families move forward with confidence.

 Why Lead Poisoning Still Threatens Children

-Deteriorating lead-based paint
+- Deteriorating lead-based paint in older homes

-Contaminated soil
+- Contaminated soil in residential areas

-Outdated plumbing systems
+- Outdated plumbing systems carrying lead particles

 Because lead exposure doesn’t always cause immediate symptoms, many cases go undetected until routine bloodwork reveals elevated blood lead levels.
+Even low exposure can contribute to behavioral issues, learning difficulties, and developmental delays.

 What Is DMSA and How Does It Work?